-The amount of federal estate tax that is attributable to income in respect of a decedent and that is deducted under Section 691(c) of the Internal Revenue Code.
+- The amount of federal estate tax that is attributable to income in respect of a decedent and that is deducted under Section 691(c) of the Internal Revenue Code. - An addition is required for all other expenses or deductions included in federal taxable income as a result of the Small Business Jobs Act of 2010.

-Generally, estates and trusts are subject to the same additions and transitional adjustments allowed to individuals; therefore, see the North Carolina Individual Income Tax Instructions for a more detailed explanation of any applicable
+Generally, estates and trusts are subject to the same additions and transitional adjustments allowed to individuals; therefore, see the North Carolina Individual Income Tax Instructions for a more detailed explanation of any applicable adjustments.